patrickbwarren/qgis-survex-import/extra/README.md

   data.
 It runs like `dump3d.py`, but additionally generates a number of `*.dat` files containing xy data which can be read into a standard plotting package.

+* `old3d2json.py` converts old-style ASCII .3d files at v0.01 to
+  GeoJSON, writing to stdout, and optionally adding a CRS.